 The scores and percentages in this report are estimates based on samples of students rather than on entire populations.
 In addition, the collection of questions used at each grade level is only a sample of the many questions that could have been asked to assess the skills and abilities described in the NAEP framework.
-Therefore, the results are subject to a measure of uncertainty, reflected in the standard error of the estimates-a range of up to a few points above or below the score or percentage-which takes into account potential score fluctuation due to sampling error and measurement error.
+Comparisons over time or between groups are based on statistical tests that consider both the size of the differences and the standard errors of the two statistics being compared.
+Standard errors are margins of error, and estimates based on smaller groups are likely to have larger margins of error.
+The size of the standard errors may also be influenced by other factors such as how representative the assessed students are of the entire population.
 Statistical tests that factor in these standard errors are used to determine whether the differences between average scores or percentages are significant.
 All differences were tested for statistical significance at the .05 level using unrounded numbers.